Eise Eisinga

-Eise Jeltes Eisinga (21 February 1744 – 27 August 1828) was a Frisian amateur astronomer who built the Eise Eisinga Planetarium in his house in Franeker, Dutch Republic.
+Eise Jeltes Eisinga (21 February 1744 – 27 August 1828) was a Frisian astronomer and autodidact who built the Eise Eisinga Planetarium in his house in Franeker, Dutch Republic.
 The orrery still exists and is the oldest functioning planetarium in the world.

 Biography

 Eise Jeltes Eisinga was born on 21 February 1744 in Dronryp in the Dutch Republic.
 He was the son of Jelte Eises from Easterlittens, a wool carder, and Hitje Steffens from Winsum.

-Although Eisinga was intellectually gifted, he was not allowed to go to school.
-When he was only 17 years old, he wrote a book about mathematics.
-When he was 17, he wrote another book about the principles of astronomy.
+Although Eisinga was intellectually gifted, he was not allowed to go to secondary school.
+When he was only 17 years old, he wrote a book about mathematics and another about the principles of astronomy.
 Additional books about special subjects within the field of astronomy followed.
 Eisinga became a wool carder in Franeker, Netherlands.
 Through self-education he mastered mathematics and astronomy, which he also studied at the University of Franeker.
-At the age of 24, he married Pietje Jacobs (? – 24 July 1788) and they had three children, one girl and two boys.
+At the age of 24, he married Pietje Jacobs (1748 – 18 July 1788) and they had three children, one girl and two boys.